Ayush-Patel15/GuessTheMovie/README.md

 ## DESCRIPTION

 It uses `https://www.themoviedb.org/documentation/api` the api to extract a random movie_name on the basis of some parameters.
+Register yourself on the website, and get an api_key.
 Parameters used are -

 - language : en-IN
 - sort_by : popularity.desc